-If your pregnancy test is positive, we will arrange an early pregnancy ultrasound scan to be performed at Cambridge IVF, at around 7 weeks of pregnancy (approximately 5 weeks after the egg collection).
+Please contact us to update us with your pregnancy test result.
+If your pregnancy test is positive, we will arrange further medication and an early pregnancy ultrasound scan.
+This will be performed in the Ultrasound Department at the Rosie Hospital at around 7 weeks of pregnancy (approximately 3 weeks after your pregnancy test).
 A letter will be sent to you with your scan appointment.
 If you have a positive pregnancy test and lower abdominal pain or bleeding please contact us immediately (see below for contact details).
-In such circumstances you may need to be seen urgently on the Early Pregnancy Unit (Clinic 24) at the Rosie Hospital so they can assess you for any complications.
+In such circumstances you may need to be seen urgently on the Early Pregnancy Unit (Clinic 24) at the Rosie Hospital to assess you for any complications.

-If, sadly, your pregnancy test result is negative, it is still important to inform us so we can arrange a review appointment for you to discuss your treatment cycle and any plans for further treatment.
-This appointment will be with either a nurse or doctor.
-We are also required to report the result to our regulator, HFEA.
+If, sadly, your pregnancy test result is negative, it is still important to inform us so we can arrange a review appointment with a nurse or doctor to discuss further treatment plans, as appropriate.

-Please remember that the services of our specialist fertility counsellor are available as per your treatment package.
-Her contact details are as follows:
+Please remember that the services of our specialist fertility counsellors are available as per your treatment package.
+You can ask us to make you an appointment for counselling or you can do so yourself, by contacting the counsellors as follows:

-In the case of an emergency please nurse call 01223 245151 and ask to speak to the fertility on-call.
+- In the case of an emergency please Nurse call 01223 245151 and ask to speak to the Fertility On-Call Nurse